Poisson splitting by factors: Selection rules

-The above argument suggests that to prove Proposition {\ref{fund}}, we should examine events where $\Psi(X)$ is contained in some deterministic set.
-However in general, such events will have probability zero.
+The above argument suggests that to prove Proposition \ref{fund}, we should examine events where $\Psi(X)$ is contained in some deterministic set.
+However, in general, such events will have probability zero.
 We can overcome this problem by considering events where for some bounded Borel set $A$, we have that $\Psi(X) \cap A$ is contained in some deterministic set.
-For each bounded Borel set $A$, Lemma {\ref{grid}} below specifies some additional useful properties that we require of such events. \begin{lemma} Let $X$ be a Poisson point process on $\R^d$ with positive intensity.
-Let $\Psi$ be an $R$-selection rule and let $H$ be defined as in (\ref{hofw}).
+For each bounded Borel set $A$, Lemma \ref{grid} below specifies some additional useful properties that we require of such events. \begin{lemma} Let $X$ be a Poisson point process on $\R^d$ with positive intensity.
+Let $\Psi$ be an $R$-selection rule, and let $H$ be defined as in (\ref{hofw}).
 Let $A$ be a bounded Borel set.
-There exists a finite set $F$, a collection of disjoint events $\ns{E(\a)}_{\a \in F}$, and a collection of bounded Borel sets $\ns{D(\a)}_{\a \in F}$ with the following properties: \begin{enumerate}[(i)] \item For all $\a \in F$, on the event $E(\a)$, we have that \item For all $\a \in F$, the event $E(\a)$ is $\sigma(X\ronn_{D(\a)^c })$-measurable. \item The disjoint union $\bigcup_{\a \in F} E(\a)$ is an event of probability one. \end{enumerate} \end{lemma}
+There exists a finite set $F$, a collection of disjoint events $\{ E( {\alpha} ) \}_{ {\alpha} \in F}$ and a collection of bounded Borel sets $\{ D( {\alpha} ) \}_{ {\alpha} \in F}$ with the following properties: \begin{longlist} \item \hypertarget{onE} For all $ {\alpha} \in F$, on the event $E( {\alpha} )$, we have that